We know standardized test scores may not best represent what you are capable of achieving in the classroom, that’s why we offer the ROCO Option.

 Individualized.
 Not Standardized.

 A Rosemont education is individualized, which means we are flexible to meet your needs.
 Let us know how you would like to meet with us for your interview.
 Your admission counselor can meet you in person, on Skype, through Facetime, or on Google Hangout.
 Simply choose ROCO Option on your application, select the day and time for your interview, and a counselor will contact you with a friendly reminder a couple of days before your scheduled interview.
+If applying by Common Application, an email will be sent with a link to schedule the interview and time.

 That’s the POWER of small.